simplocms/docs/docs/getting-started/setting.md

 ### Modules

 It's setting page, where you can manipulate with SIMPLO CMS modules.
-The modules are a very effective way, how SIMPLO CMS can be extended about some new great features.
+The modules are a very effective way, how SIMPLO CMS can be extended about some new features.
 Modules are also the main part of your future theme, where you will develop your own website based on SIMPLO CMS.

 ![Modules](../assets/images/administration-modules.png "Modules")